 Due to the variable nature of PlanetLab, node selection was a complex matter.
 We ran extensive tests to locate groups of nodes that we could reliably access throughout the duration of our experiments.
-After these preliminary tests nodes from France, Germany and the USA were selected, each nodes are shown in Table 1.
+After these preliminary tests nodes from France, Germany, and the USA were selected, each nodes are shown in Table 1.
 Each workflow pattern was then executed over nodes from Table 1, mashed up using different geographical network configurations.
-The breakdown of each pattern, network configuration and mean performance benefit is displayed in Table 2.